-As a number of Area Councils wished to procure a similar service, the procurement exercise would inviting tenders from a single provider but divided into 'lots' and therefore individual contracts per Area Council.
-The contracts would also be able to be renewed on an annual basis, subject to the continued need for the service, satisfactory performance and funding being available.
+As a number of Area Councils wished to procure a similar service, the procurement exercise would be for a contract with a single provider but divided into 'lots' per Area Council.
+The 'lots' would also be able to be renewed on an annual basis, subject to the continued need for the service, satisfactory performance and funding being available.